-Each subject is taught for 10 periods per fortnight and all students are expected to undertake private study in each of their subjects on a weekly basis.
+Each subject is taught for 10 periods per fortnight and all students are expected to undertake private study in each of their subjects on a weekly basis and this is supported by 3 timetabled lessons of guided study.
 A diverse programme of enrichment is delivered throughout the year.
 Enrichment is an integral part of the Post- 16 programme of study and compulsory for all students in Year 12.
 It offers an opportunity to develop character, skills and confidence in areas outside of the student's chosen academic study.
 The programme is designed to enhance studies and gives the opportunity to prepare for employment or higher levels of study.
 In addition, all Year 12 and 13 students receive 1 hour of PSHE per fortnight as part of their timetabled lessons offer.